 woodwind instruments (flutes, panpipes, ocarinas, reed pipes and bagpipes),

-Since tuned brass instruments generally need mouth presssure to change pitch, which gives percussive sounds, and is different from smooth movements, they are rarely used as purely melodic instruments.
-Struck zithers/hammered dulcimers, harps/lyres and stringwise tuned plucked and strummed zithers often make naturally percussive sounds but since they can also make smooth and sliding sounds, they are used as purely melodic instruments in some musical systems.
+Since sharply pitched brass instruments generally need mouth presssure to change pitch, which gives percussive sounds, and is different from smooth movements, they are rarely used as purely melodic instruments.
+Struck zithers/hammered dulcimers, harps/lyres and stringwise sharply pitched plucked and strummed zithers often make naturally percussive sounds but since they can also make smooth and sliding sounds, they are used as purely melodic instruments in some musical systems.
 Plucked and strummed lengthwise tuned zithers, lutes, hurdy gurdies and mouth organs also use some naturally percussive sounds, but they can make smooth and sliding sounds more easily because of their tuning and are used as purely melodic instruments in many musical systems.
-Bowed string instruments need not be played to make percussive sounds (although that it completely possible) and can be played to produce very smooth and sliding sounds naturally (percussive sounds are equally natural) and in most musical systems, they are used at least sometimes as purely melodic instruments.
+Bowed string instruments need not be played to make percussive sounds (although that is completely and equally possible) and can be played to produce very smooth and sliding sounds naturally (percussive sounds are equally natural) and in various musical systems, they are used in one of these roles, or commonly even mixing both effects.
 Woodwind instruments and the singing voice (strictly singing and not vocal percussion) naturally make only smooth and sliding sounds and their sounds don't have any percussive quality, so they are always used only as purely melodic instruments.
 The general usage of instruments for purely melodic music again depends on the musical system and instruments found in it.

-Some instruments like variably pitched brass wind instruments and monochord variably pitched strings, have sharp pitch because of the kind of instrument they are, and are used as a drone or pitch reference as an accompaniment for tuned instruments to perform, by indicating the key playing a constant pitch.
+Some instruments like broadly pitched brass wind instruments and monochord broadly pitched strings, have sharp pitch because of the kind of instrument they are, and are used as a drone or pitch reference as an accompaniment for sharply pitched instruments to perform, by indicating the key playing a constant pitch.
 Generally any of the purely melodic instruments may be used as independent, leading layers.
-With respect to loudness, softer instruments played in smaller spaces are string instruments, singing, flutes, mouth organs (although mouth organs and flutes can even be louder), and louder instruments played in bigger, more open spaces are mouth organs, woodwind instruments, singing and rarely, tuned brass instruments.
+With respect to loudness, softer instruments played in smaller spaces are string instruments, singing, flutes, mouth organs (although mouth organs and flutes can even be louder), and louder instruments played in bigger, more open spaces are mouth organs, woodwind instruments, singing and rarely, sharply pitched brass instruments.

 The sounds in melodic music may play one after the other, or with a smaller different separation.
 Sounds added to the main sounds of melodic patterns to decorate them or enhance them are ornaments or embellishments.
 In purely melodic music these are not very separate from the main sounds in melodic patterns, and smoothly flow to them even when they don't slide while doing so.
 These sounds don't necessarily contribute to the rhythmic of the melodic patterns.
 Other than a single sound and a simultaneous playing of different sounds, which gives a different combined sound (chords, etc.), sounds can have these ornaments: